How we support children/young people with SEN when starting at our school

 How we support children/young people with SEN leaving our school

 The SENCO ensures that a child's SEN records are transferred as soon as possible to the child's new school after leaving Shotton Primary School.
+Systems are in place to ensure a smooth transition of paperwork and necessary information.
 The SENCO, when necessary, will also speak to the SENCO in the transferring school to ensure that all important information is shared so that the child is supported as much as possible.

 Children with SEND are given an extensive level of support before they leave for their new secondary school.
 We work closely with parents and carers to help this to be as smooth a transition as possible.